 - a.
 Performance requirements: The device must be able to withstand continued use for up to ten hours at a time.
 The device must heat table surface to within +/- 5 C of 37 C. The device must be found comfortable by patients.
-The device must not interfere with x-ray imaging.
-The device will not be mechanical but of solid state design. - b.
+The device must not interfere with x-ray imaging. - b.
 Safety: Care will have to be taken to make sure the patient is not at risk for burns, the table temperature may not exceed 50 C (skin burns at ~54 C).
-The device will be well insulated to prevent electrical shock.
-Voltage and currents will be kept at a safe level to avoid patient harm in the event of insulation failure.
-There must not be a magnetic field created by the device that could interfere with surrounding equipment or patient implants i.e. pacemakers/defibrillators.
-Regulations and guidelines for high voltage will be taken into high consideration.
 FDA certification may be required.
-We may have to submit a Section 2 510(k) Summary and Certification.
+We may have to submit a Section 2 -510(k) Summary and Certification. - c.
+Accuracy and Reliability: Device must maintain a constant temperature whenever turned on, as well as remain permanently radiolucent. - d.
+Life in Service: The device must have a life-span of several years. - e.
+Shelf Life: The device must have a shelf life of several years.

-- c.
-Accuracy and Reliability: Device must maintain a constant temperature whenever turned on (+/- 3 degrees farhenheit), as well as remain permanently radiolucent.
-The device will heat uniformly.
-The temperature of the device will be under patient control. - d.
-Life in Service: The device must have a life span of greater than 10 years.
-The need to replace the heating element or matting is acceptable assuming the cost of doing so is reasonable relative to the time needed between replacements (i.e. ~50\$ per year in service). - e.
-Shelf Life: The device must have a shelf life of greater than 20 years. - f.
-Operating Environment: The device must operate at a temp of 22°C and standard pressure.
-The device must not degrade in the presence of x ray radiation. - g.
+- f.
+Operating Environment: The device must operate at a temp of 22°C and standard pressure. - g.
 Ergonomics: The device fit on the top of a standard x-ray table, and should not have any rough edges. - h.
 Size: The device should fit within the table top dimensions of 87" X 31-3/4" (2.2 m X 8.8 m).
 Additionally, the device should be capable of allowing 45" (1.14 m) of longitudinal and 10" (.25 m) of transverse table movement.
 The device should work properly at a vertical position of 22" (.55 m) to 33" (.84 m).
 The size of the section of the device not on the exam table is not limited but should be minimized keep from obstructing the technicians work environment. - i.
 Weight: As stated in the user's manual, the maximum patient weight safely supported by the examination table is 350 lbs (158 kg).
 The device and the patient combined should not weigh more than this amount. - j.
 Materials: It is important that the materials used be radiolucent or transparent to X-Ray.
 Inconsistency in the layout or depth of material may create unwanted attenuation/contrast to the x-ray.
 Testing has shown that tubing is not an acceptable material to use, the level of contrast introduced is too high.
-A uniform material is necessary with uniform heating capabilities.
 The surface of the device should be easily disinfected with mild bleach or ethanol solution to allow for many uses.
 Soft or awkward materials that may obscure or disorientate the body part being imaged are not acceptable. - k.
 Aesthetics, Appearance, and Finish: The goal of the product is to increase patient comfort; therefore, the appearance of the product should not be intimidating or provoke any fear or nervousness in the patient.